 Now that your toddler is able to sit securely in the bath, you don’t need to keep a hand on him at all times, but bath safety is still important.

 Make sure you’re within arm’s reach at all times, and never leave the bathroom.
-Your child could slip under the water (drowning can happen in a matter of seconds and in very little water) or turn on the hot water.
+Your child could slip under the water.
+Drowning can happen in a matter of seconds in very little water.
+Or your child might turn on the hot water and burn herself.